John Martin Trail

 the ‘… most popular artist of his day’.

 There are regular waymarks and six information panels en route.
+These panels (and additional waymarks) have been renewed during the summer of 2022.
 A free

-pamphlet with maps is available from Claire’s Newsagents, Church
+pamphlet with maps is available from 'The Bridge' library, Church

 Street, T.I.C.s or download